grastagg/grastagg.github.io/_pages/research.md

 ### [4.
 Bi-Level Route Optimization and Path Planning with Hazard Exploration](/research/hazard-planner/)
 *Submitted to the 2025 Conference on Decision and Control (CDC)*

-- Developed a path planning algorithm that integrates Bayesian hazard inference with B-spline trajectory generation under kinematic constraints.
+- Developed a path planning algorithm that integrates Bayesian hazard probability with B-spline trajectory generation under kinematic constraints.

 ---

 ### [5.
 Cooperative Multi-Agent Path Planning for Heterogeneous UAVs in Contested Environments](/research/coop-uavs/)
 *In preparation for submission*

-- Developed a cooperative path planning algorithm for low-priority agents that jointly optimizes regional exploration and uncertainty reduction in detected radar locations.
+- Developed a cooperative path planning algorithm for low-priority agents that jointly optimizes regional exploration and uncertainty reduction to learn radar hazard distributions.
 - Designed a risk-aware path planner using weighted Voronoi diagrams for environments with fully known radar parameters.
 - Introduced a risk-aware planner using generalized Voronoi diagrams for scenarios with uncertain radar parameters.